dotnet/docs-maui/docs/data-cloud/push-notifications.md

 ### Configure the Android app

+To configure your .NET MAUI app on Android to receive and process push notifications:

-1. In Visual Studio, add the **Xamarin.Firebase.Messaging** NuGet package to .NET MAUI app project.
+1. In Visual Studio, add the [Xamarin.Firebase.Messaging](https://www.nuget.org/packages/Xamarin.Firebase.Messaging) NuGet package to your .NET MAUI app project.
 1. In Visual Studio, add your *google-services.json* file to the *Platforms/Android* folder of your .NET MAUI app project.
 Once the file has been added to your project it should have been added with a build action of `GoogleServicesJson`:

     ```xml